 Confidence, curiosity and leadership are part of each day's learning.
 In contexts that are varied and interesting, you will read widely, learn to research effectively and write competently.
 We want you to explore ways in which societies work and discover how you can participate and take action as informed and responsible citizens.
-You will learn the discriminatory skills which help you become informed, rational and caring members of society.
-In Years 7 and 8 Te Reo and tikanga (Māori language and protocol) are integrated into our programme.
-Year 7 experience a day on a marae, including participating in a pōwhiri.
-In Year 8, you undertake a self-directed social action campaign.
-Field trips are a regular part of learning.
+You will learn the skills you need to become an informed member of society.
+Tikanga and te reo Māori (Māori language and culture) are an important part of our programme.
+Year 7 students learn about the history of Marsden, Aotearoa, and ancient civilisations, as well as exploring sustainability issues in our community and travel and tourism.
+In Year 8, we explore our local Wellington history and environment, the Pacific Ocean, Business Studies, and carry out an inquiry about heroes of Aotearoa.